-Table 19 OTP address map

-Region on Byte address range (Hex) Contents Initial delivery state (Hex) Region 0 000 Least Significant Byte of Spansion Programmed Random Number Spansion Programmed Random Number 00F Most Significant Byte of Spansion Programmed Random Number 010 to 013 Region Locking Bits Byte 10 [bit 0] locks region 0 from programming when = 0 All bytes = FF Byte 13 [bit 7] locks region 31 from programming when = 0 014 to 01F Reserved for Future Use (RFU) All bytes = FF Region 1 020 to 03F Available for User Programming All bytes = FF Region 2 040 to 05F Available for User Programming All bytes = FF Available for User Programming All bytes = FF Region 31 3E0 to 3FF Available for User Programming All bytes = FF
+Table 20 OTP address map Region Byte address range (Hex) Contents Initial delivery state (Hex) 000 Least Significant Byte of Infineon programmed random number Cypress Programmed Random Number 00F Most Significant Byte of Infineon programmed random number hamber Region 0 010 to 013 Region Locking Bits Byte 10 [bit 0] locks region 0 from programming when = 0 Byte 13 [bit 7] locks region 31 from programming when = 0 All bytes = FF 014 to 01F Reserved for Future Use (RFU) All bytes = FF Region 1 020 to 03F Available for user programming All bytes = FF Region 2 040 to 05F Available for user programming All bytes = FF Available for user programming All bytes = FF Region 31 3E0 to 3FF Available for user programming All bytes = FF

-7.6 Registers
+8.6 Registers

-Registers are small groups of memory cells used to configure how the S25FL512-S memory device operates or to report the status of device operations.
+Registers are small groups of memory cells used to configure how the S25FL-S memory device operates or to report the status of device operations.
 The registers are accessed by specific commands.
 The commands (and hexadecimal instruction codes) used for each register are noted in each register description.
-The individual register bits may be volatile, non-volatile, or One Time Programmable (OTP).
+The individual register bits may be volatile, nonvolatile, or one time programmable (OTP).
 The type for each bit is noted in each register description.
 The default state shown for each bit refers to the state after power-on reset, hardware reset, or software reset if the bit is volatile.
-If the bit is non-volatile or OTP, the default state is the value of the bit when the device is shipped from Infineon.
-Non-volatile bits have the same cycling (erase and program) endurance as the main flash array.
+If the bit is nonvolatile or OTP, the default state is the value of the bit when the device is shipped from Cypress.
+Nonvolatile bits have the same cycling (erase and program) endurance as the main flash array.